SirCaveiraOFC/L4D2-Survivor-Swapper-Tool/README.md

 ## How to Use

 ### Prerequisites:
-- Ensure the "Left 4 Dead 2 Authoring Tools" is installed;
+- Ensure the `Left 4 Dead 2 Authoring Tools` is installed;
 - Ensure Python is installed on your system (or use the .exe version instead);
 - Install the requirements.txt (or use the .exe version instead);
 - Specify the path to the VPK executable in a file called `settings.json`.